sindresorhus/get-stdin/readme.md

 ### getStdin.tty = true/false

 Set global TTY handling.
-When true, accepts input from TTY until a new line beginning with ^d or ^z is entered. (default = false)
+When true, accepts input from TTY until a new line beginning with Ctrl-d or Ctrl-z (ASCII 04 and 26) is entered. (default = false)

 When enabled for the example above:

 ```
-$ example.js
+$ node example.js
 foobar
 barfoo
 ^d